jworkmeister0/dotfiles/README.md

 # dotfiles
-Config files for my WMs, editors, and whatever else
+Config files for my WMs, editors, and whatever else I decide to add